jamesjosephreynolds/AdvLaneFinding/README.md

     return color_binary
 ```

-All of the test images are in the [output_images](output_images) folder, I show the one below that I find the most interesting.
+All of the test images are in the [/output_images](output_images) folder, I show the one below that I find the most interesting.
 There are contributions from each of the three filtering methods apparent.

 ![Whoops, there should be a picture here!](output_images/thresholded_road5.png)